flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 ## Games

-One of the main constraints of 70s-80s consumer hardware was its programming limitations: while promising, high-level language like C or Pascal were not yet ready for performance-critical applications, as compilers lacked maturity and games had to squeeze as much performance as possible.
+One of the main constraints of 70s-80s consumer hardware was its programming limitations: while promising, high-level languages like C or Pascal were not yet ready for performance-critical applications, as compilers lacked maturity and games had to squeeze as much performance as possible.
 As a result, Game Boy games were mainly written in **assembly language**.

 ![The original Game Pak design [@photography-amos].](gamepak_original.webp){.no-borders latex_width="80%"}